Last updated on 2025-12-29

 Plot Summary of Heart Eyes (Spoiler-Free)

-Cue Jay (Mason Gooding), a smooth-talking marketing whiz brought in to salvage her doomed campaign.
-He’s charming, confident, and definitely trying to flirt with Ally – who, of course, isn’t having it.
-She’s tired of romantic nonsense, thank you very much.
-She’s more focused on her work, and honestly, who wouldn’t be?
-But you know how these rom-coms go – there’s no way they aren’t going to start bickering, then eventually realize they’re kind of into each other.
+Cue Jay (Mason Gooding), a smooth-talking marketing whiz brought in to salvage her doomed campaign, who is trying to flirt with Ally – who, of course, isn’t having it, as she’s tired of romantic nonsense, thank you very much, as she’s more focused on her work, and honestly, who wouldn’t be?

-And no, this movie doesn’t hold back.
-The rom-com moments are as cheesy as expected, but the slasher bits go full throttle, delivering some seriously satisfying blood-soaked chaos.
-From cringe-worthy love declarations to a killer with glowing heart-shaped eyes, Heart Eyes is a rollercoaster of genre tropes.
+And no, this movie doesn’t hold back, as the rom-com moments are as cheesy as expected, but the slasher bits go full throttle, delivering some seriously satisfying blood-soaked chaos.

 Heart Eyes Review: Is It Worth Watching?

-But, Heart Eyes is exactly what it sets out to be: a fun, self-aware, and bloody mess of a movie.
-It doesn’t try to reinvent the wheel; it just wants you to have a good time, and it succeeds in doing just that.
+But, Heart Eyes is exactly what it sets out to be: a fun, self-aware, and bloody mess of a movie., a movie that just wants you to have a good time, and it succeeds in doing just that.

 What I Liked (And What I Didn’t Like)